ian-ross/old-blog/posts/2012/05/16/holidays-in-austria-2.markdown

 ---
 author: Ian
 published: 2012-05-16 19:32:55
-title: Holidays in Austria 2: Ravelsbach
+title: "Holidays in Austria 2: Ravelsbach"
 ---
 After the two days we spent in Vorarlberg, we headed for Rita's parents' place in Lower Austria, in the village of Ravelsbach.
 The